|Weight||130kg (20st 6lb)|

 As a member of an established Tongan rugby dynasty, Mako Vunipola is making his own mark on the game and played off the bench in seven consecutive matches for England before starting against Italy in March last year.
 He stepped up for his Test debut against Fiji in November 2012 after making only 15 Aviva Premiership appearances.
 He replaced Joe Marler after 46 minutes of the game that brought a 54-12 victory.

 Seven months later and with nine Test caps, he made his British & Irish Lions debut against the Barbarians in Hong Kong and completed a remarkable rise to prominence by playing off the bench in the two victories over Australia at Brisbane and Sydney and starting the second Test in Melbourne.
-He went on to help his captain Chris Robshaw to score a maiden try for England when charging down an intended clearance kick by Australia’s Will Genia at Twickenham last November.
+He went on to help his captain Chris Robshaw to score his first Test try for England when charging down an intended clearance kick by Australia’s Will Genia at Twickenham last November.
+His own maiden try at that level against Italy in March this year was the first by an England prop in 49 Tests since Dan Cole’s against Ireland in February 2010.

 Mako signed for Saracens, the Premiership champions at the time, from Bristol Rugby in readiness for 2011-12, also played on loan for Bedford Blues and was elevated to the England Saxons squad in 2012.